Menopause Support in the Workplace

 Awareness sessions create a culture of openness around the menopause, encourage communication between colleagues and line managers, providing the understanding and support so necessary through this time.

-Awareness training sessions are designed for all employees to help them understand menopause symptoms, what can be done to help those symptoms, how female team members can be supported and how colleagues can comfortably open communication about menopause.
+Awareness sessions are designed for all employees to help them understand menopause symptoms, what can be done to help those symptoms, how female team members can be supported and comfortably open communication about menopause.

 Providing talks on practical solutions to maintaining the health of their body and mind all encourage ladies transitioning through menopause with hope and encouragement.
 They feel heard and understood which will be reflected in their workplace practice.